witnet/witnet-rust/bridges/ethereum/README.md

     RUST_LOG=witnet_ethereum_bridge=debug cargo run -p witnet-ethereum-bridge

-It will try to subscribe to blocks from Witnet and WBI events from Ethereum.
+It will try to subscribe to blocks from Witnet and WRB events from Ethereum.

-If that's successful, we can post a data request to the WBI:
+If that's successful, we can post a data request to the WRB:

     cargo run -p witnet-ethereum-bridge -- --post-dr

 This will send a data request querying the price of bitcoin.

-* The bridge will be listening to events from the WBI, so when the transaction gets accepted into a block, the WBI contract will emit a `PostDataRequest` event.
+* The bridge will be listening to events from the WRB, so when the transaction gets accepted into a block, the WRB contract will emit a `PostDataRequest` event.

 * The bridge will call `claimDataRequests` in order to claim the data request, and when that transaction is accepted, the bridge will post the data request to Witnet.

-* When this data request is included in a Witnet block, the bridge will send the proof of inclusion to the WBI contract.
+* When this data request is included in a Witnet block, the bridge will send the proof of inclusion to the WRB contract.
 This will emit an `InclusionDataRequest` event, which indicates to all the bridge nodes that they should start checking all the new Witnet blocks for a tally which resolves that data request.

 * Once a tally has been included in a block, any bridge node can sent the proof of inclusion.
-If that proof is valid, the WBI contract will emit a `PostResult` event indicating that the data request has been resolved.
+If that proof is valid, the WRB contract will emit a `PostResult` event indicating that the data request has been resolved.

 ## Block Relay